Unknown, Igbo, Nigeria, Mmwo Maiden Spirit Mask, Wood, pigment, textile, Acquired 1979, Standard Bank African Art Collection (Wits Art Museum)

 Like the experience of migrants, visitors to the exhibition will participate in a physical journey through the museum space.
 They will walk the road alongside early migrants to the cities, who sought work on the mines.

-See the What's On page for the TALKABOUTS schedule for this month, April 2014.
+See the What's On page for the TALKABOUTS schedule up until July.

 Between Darkness and Light